Back to Portfolio

 Kill Event Severity P() E[Loss]

-Semiconductor cycle volatility - wafer demand can swing 20-30% in downturns HIGH - -
+Semiconductor cycle volatility - wafer demand can swing 20-30% in downturns; currently at cyclical trough HIGH - -

-China competition in PVC creating export pressure MED - -
+China competition in both PVC (overcapacity/export pressure) and silicon wafers (government-backed domestic expansion) MED - -

 8 KLARMAN LENS